Skip to main contentArrow Right

 Fig: How access tokens work

 Access tokens usually have very short lifespans; in many cases, they last only a few hours.
 For example, access token lifespans in Microsoft’s identity platform are between 30-90 minutes by default.
-These are also variable, assigned randomly to a value in the range.
+Token expirations are also variable, assigned randomly to a value in the range.

 What is a refresh token?

 Refresh tokens extend the lifespan of an access token.
 Typically, they’re issued alongside access tokens, allowing additional access tokens to be granted when the live access token expires.
-They’re usually stored securely on the authorization server itself.
+The refresh token is usually stored securely on the authorization server itself.

-Refresh tokens work with access tokens to facilitate long-lived sessions without repeated logins.
+Refresh tokens work together with access tokens to facilitate long-lived sessions without repeated logins.
+In practice, the way they’re generated and function follows these steps:

-Refresh tokens are not useful independently from access tokens – they are used exclusively in relation to them.
-They’re not strictly necessary, and apps can use OAuth without them, but they do provide benefits in terms of greater UX and security.
+Refresh tokens are not useful independently of access tokens—there’s no such thing as a refresh token without an access token.
+They are used exclusively in relation to them.
+They’re also not strictly necessary, and some apps can use OAuth without them.
+However, they do provide benefits in terms of a smoother user experience (UX) and enhanced security.

 Another major differentiating factor for refresh tokens is that they last much longer than access tokens.
 For example, refresh tokens in Microsoft’s identity platform have default and rigid (non-configurable) lifespans of 90 days for most scenarios and 24 hours for single-page apps.